DC-ciberseguridad/holbertonschool-zero_day/0x00-shell_basics/README.md

-file 15-lets_move "Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u." - file 16-clean_emacs "script that deletes all files in the current working directory that end with the character ~" - file 17-tree "Create a script that creates the directories welcome/, welcome/to/ and welcome/to/holberton in the current directory."  -
+file 15-lets_move "Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u." - file 16-clean_emacs "script that deletes all files in the current working directory that end with the character ~" - file 17-tree "Create a script that creates the directories welcome/, welcome/to/ and welcome/to/holberton in the current directory."  - file 18-commas "command that lists all the files and directories of the current directory, separated by commas (,)."